Original information qualifying for an SEC Whistleblower Award

 An individual may be eligible to receive an award where their information leads to a successful enforcement action—meaning generally that the original information either caused the staff to open an examination or investigation, or the original information significantly contributed to a successful enforcement action where the matter was already under examination or investigation.

 Our firm’s SEC whistleblower lawyers have obtained awards for whistleblowers that initiated SEC investigations and for two whistleblowers that contributed to an existing investigation.
 In addition, we have obtained an award for a whistleblower who provided information based on independent analysis.
-Contact us for a confidential free consultation to assess whether you are eligible to obtain an SEC whistleblower award.

 During FY 2021, approximately 56% of the whistleblowers who received awards provided original information that caused staff to open an investigation or examination, and approximately 44% received awards because their original information significantly contributed to an already existing investigation or examination.